Top candlestick patterns traders should know

 A hanging man is much the same as a hammer, except it emerges after an uptrend.
 Like the hammer, it indicates a potential reversal in the market, this time taking it from an uptrend towards a possible downtrend.

-During the session, sellers drove the price of an asset down until being beaten by buyers pushing the price back up.
-However, those buyers could not continue the surge, in which case they lost control, signalling the momentum may shift towards the downside.
+During the session, sellers drove the price of an asset down until they were beaten by buyers, pushing the price back up.
+However, those buyers could not continue the surge, in which case they lost control, signalling that the momentum may shift towards the downside.

 Shooting star

 The shooting star pattern is another indicator of a potential market reversal.
-The shooting star looks the same as a hanging man but in reverse.
-Instead of the candle's body being at the top with a long lower wick, it’s now at the bottom with a long upper wick.
+It looks like a hanging man, but in reverse.
+Instead of the candle’s body being at the top with a long lower wick, it’s now at the bottom with a long upper wick.

 Bearish engulfing

-A bearish engulfing is the reverse of a bullish engulfing candle, where the green or white bull candle gets engulfed by the second red or black bear candle.
+A bearish engulfing candle is the reverse of a bullish engulfing candle, in which the green or white bull candle is engulfed by the second red or black bear candle.

-The first bull candle closes, and in the second session, there is a rapid shift, with the market beginning higher but swiftly plummeting as sellers start taking control.
+The first bull candle closes, and in the second session, there is a rapid shift.
+The market begins higher but swiftly plummets as sellers start taking control.

 As more sellers enter, the market falls.
 Supply increases while demand decreases, signalling the potential start of a downtrend.